scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 gas and at pressures around 9 atm, the resulting file name would be ``Princeton-2009_N2_9atm.cti``.

-In order to determine the performance of a given model, ``evaluate_model`` parses the ChemKED file(s), then sets up and runs simulations as described previously.
-A ``multiprocessing.Pool`` is used to perform simulations in parallel, creating ``simulation_worker`` objects for each case.
+To determine the performance of a given model, ``evaluate_model`` parses the ChemKED file(s), then sets up and runs simulations as described.
+A ``multiprocessing.Pool`` can perform simulations in parallel if multiple CPU threads are available, creating ``simulation_worker`` objects for each case.
 Then, ``process_results`` calculates the simulated ignition delays.

-The overall performance of a model is given by the average error function over all of the experimental datasets:
+PyTeCK reports the overall performance of a model by the average error function over all the experimental datasets:

 .. math::
     :label: overallerror